What is FCR?

 How to measure FCR?

 There is more than one way to define and measure your FCR.
 If you are not aware of all the variables, your FCR may not give you a precise picture.
-Here is how to determine your contact center or customer support center’s FCR.
+Here are the main considerations:

-Firstly, although we define a first call resolution as one where there is no repeat call, escalation or transfer, we need to fine- tune the definition.
-In order to do this you need to decide on two main factors
+We define a first call resolution as one where there is no repeat call, escalation or transfer.
+But you need to fine- tune the definition.
+Consider this:

-a.
-Agent Dispositions.
-With call dispositions, an agent can mark a call as resolved or not, at the end of the call.
-However, since it is in the agent’s best interest to mark a call as resolved, you need to have checks and measures in place.
-Your system can be set up in such a way that a disposition marked as “resolved” is automatically reopened if there is a repeat call.
-Your QA team, a speech analytics system, or an SMS survey to the survey could cross-check if the issue was truly resolved satisfactorily.
+Your agent can mark a call as resolved or not, at the end of the call.
+Since it is in the agent’s best interest to mark a call as resolved, your results could be skewed.
+Your system can double check your agent, by “unmarking” the solution if there is a repeat call.
+Your QA team or a speech analytics system, could double check the agents remarks too.

 Of course, you can also combine the above methods to identify resolutions accurately.

-In order to perform at their optimum, agents should be equipped with the right contact center software.
+Good contact center software can help you achieve the stellar support you want to give your customers.
 Ask your contact center provider about these tools: Reporting, Speech Analytics, Multichannel Support, CRM Integrations, Customer Survey IVRs and Digital Assistants.

 Ozonetel has helped its clients achieve Industry Leading FCRs of 85%.
 Know more about our solutions here.